turnkeylinux-apps/web2py/README.rst

 - web2py configurations:

    - Installed from upstream source code to /var/www/web2py

+     **Security note**: Updates to web2py may require supervision so they **ARE NOT** configured to install automatically.
+Using the "upgrade now" button (within the webUI admin area) is the easiest way.
+Otherwise, please see the `web2py documentation`_ for further info on upgrading.

    - Serve web2py applications with WSGI on Apache.
    - Force admin console to be served via SSL.